Bad Blood: New Insights Can Open Doors to Fighting the Problem of Blood Clots in COVID-19

 Meanwhile, when the virus binds to the ACE2 receptor on the endothelial cells, the receptor is deactivated.
 Since the receptor normally protects endothelial cell function, its unavailability can help with the injuries and lead to an imbalance in the recruitment of platelets and clotting factors.
 This can enhance coagulation and clotting.

 This hypothesis is based on a robust literature review of cases reporting similar mechanisms in relation to other influenza-like and respiratory viruses, and papers reporting post-mortem observations on COVID-19 patients.
-So, although it remains to be verified, it is an important step in unraveling the mystery of blood clotting in COVID-19.
+So, although it remains to be verified, it is an important step in unravelling the mystery of blood clotting in COVID-19.

-Explaining the long-term implications of their study, Dr. Kumar says: “Our work will help us to understand in depth the diverse manifestations and pathophysiologies of COVID-19, which can eventually direct us towards developing targeted therapies to treat it and allied viral diseases.”
+Explaining the long-term implications of their study, Dr Kumar says: “Our work will help us to understand in depth the diverse manifestations and pathophysiologies of COVID-19, which can eventually direct us towards developing targeted therapies to treat it and allied viral diseases.”